highfidelity/hifi-web-audio-nodes-tutorial/docs/TUTORIAL.md

 ```

-## 2: Set up a local web server to host the single page application
+## 2: Set up a local Web server to host the single page application

 Install Express to use as a local Web server:
 ```